 Abstract.
 Nowadays, production systems based on mass production paradigm have been characterized more by the control of the final items than the control of its process.
-The attempts to invert this situation (stimulated by the increasing of quality and personalization demand) is constantly hindered, or by information lack on the new product processing in its several transformation stages, or by the difficulty to identify which information would be relevant in a future analysis, or even the last too.
-The effective analysis of the productive process facilitates the identification of specific and prompt failures in the products even after its manufacture, making possible an oriented recall action, less traumatic and rough for the companies' finances and image.
+The attempts to invert this situation is constantly hindered, or by information lack on the new product processing in its several transformation stages, or by the difficulty to identify which information would be relevant in a future analysis, or both.
+The effective analysis of the productive process facilitates the identification of specific and prompt failures in the products even after its manufacture.
 However, even more could be inspected and reported, as the cause-effect relationship among uncontrollable events and the resultant product, or the existence of repetitive and/or redundant steps, and so on.
 The increase of information follows the product complexity, principally in an automated shop floor, and to keep all the process description to those products is a challenge.
 This work consider a solution committed to deterministic and automated manufacturing processes, establishing a product standard behavior after manufacturing and a system that looks for atypical events, capturing the available contextual information either in the product, through an automatic data support as RFID; or in the manufacturing process, extracting sensors signals and machine states, expressed in Petri Nets.
-In this case, a perception system would register statistically the pertinent information related to the standard case and would capture details only about the standard misaligned occurrences, resulting in a considerable reduction in the amount of information and enabling a better environment for posterior analyses.
-In association with EPC (Electronic Product Code) network proposal, we named this tool Savant-2, since its behavior is different from that described for the original Savant.
+Based on EPC Network proposal, we named this tool Savant-2 and EPCIS-2, which applied in a manufacturing process, they provide an information feedback mechanism, called Informed Manufacturing.
+A case study in Tailor Welded Blank Production is presented.
+Key-words: Informed Manufacturing, Savant-2 and EPCIS-2, RFID, Taylor Welded Blank